MarsXav/Distributed-Server-Project/fastCGI/fastcgi_notes.md

 > response data: data server sends to client

 * Dynamic requests
-- http:// protocal
+> http:// protocal
-- /domain
+> /domain
-- /[commands the web server needs to process]
+> /[commands the web server needs to process]
-- ? : connector
+> ? : connector
-- & : separator
+> & : separator

 ### How does server process a dynamic request?
 - remove protocal
 - remove domain/IP
 - remove port
 - remove ? and following
+> * If a request line is obtained, how to find the process command?
+> 1. Look into the second part of the request line
+> 	- POST: the command is the second part of the request line
+> 	- GET: the command is the part before '?'

 ## CGI
 > 1. Client visits server through browser, sends a request